CNES/rastertools/docs/rasterproduct.rst

 Raster types
 ============

-Some of the **rastertools** can only handle input raster files of a recognized raster type.
+Some of the **georastertools** can only handle input raster files of a recognized raster type.

 This concerns ``radioindice``, ``speed`` and also ``zonalstats`` when this latter is asked to plot the statistics.
 In these 3 cases, the tool needs to know the available raster bands (``radioindice``) or to extract the